About Easy Boss E

 From Dr. Don Finlay BSc DVM

 Don was raised on a stock farm in Western Manitoba, Canada, near Lenore and attended a one room country school (BLAIR) until year six.
 His high school education was at Virden, Manitoba and this was followed by a BSc with major in Zoology from Brandon University.

 His veterinary degree (DVM) was attained in 1978 at the University of Saskatchewan, Saskatoon, Saskatchewan.
-Don has practiced for 25 years in Canada, 15 years in Australia, and has experience in New Zealand (2012 locum).
+Don has practised for 25 years in Canada, has been practising in Australia starting 2004, and has experience in New Zealand (2012 locum).
+In 2021 he was awarded the Manitoba Veterinary Medical Association’s Life Membership.
 Don’s other interests include collecting aboriginal artifacts of Manitoba, hunting game and cycling.